ClinicalTrials.Veeva

 About

-The main objective/s of the study is to compare the effectiveness of low load blood flow restriction training (LL-BFR) with traditional resistance training exercises (T-RT) at improving skeletal muscle hypertrophy, strength, ROM, pain and effusion in individuals who have undergone anterior cruciate ligament (ACL) reconstruction surgery.
+The main objective/s of the study is to compare the effectiveness of low load blood flow restriction training (LL-BFR) with traditional resistance training exercises (T-RT) at improving skeletal muscle hypertrophy, strength, Range of motion (ROM), pain and effusion in individuals who have undergone anterior cruciate ligament (ACL) reconstruction surgery.

-The study will involve 32 participants who meet the inclusion criteria and will be randomly assigned to either the BFR-RT group or the T-RT group.
-The primary outcomes measured will include skeletal muscle hypertrophy, strength, range of motion, pain, and effusion.
+The study involves 32 participants who meet the inclusion criteria and randomly assign to either BFR-RT group or the T-RT group.
+The primary outcomes measured includes skeletal muscle hypertrophy, strength, range of motion, pain, and effusion.

-The intervention will last for eight weeks, during which participants will undergo resistance training according to their assigned group.
-Data will be collected at various time points, including post-surgery, mid-training, and post-training, to assess the effectiveness of the two training methods.
-The findings from this study may help inform rehabilitation protocols and improve outcomes for individuals recovering from ACL injuries.
+The intervention last for eight weeks, during which participants undergone resistance training according to their assigned group.
+Data collected at various time points, including post-surgery, mid-training, and post-training, to assess the effectiveness of the two training methods.
+The findings from this study are effective for anterior cruciate ligament reconstruction surgery (ACLR) patients in early rehabilitation and improve outcomes for individuals recovering from ACL injuries.

 Full description

-The study will be conducted at Rehman Medical Institute over approximately one and a half years.
-The sample size will consist of 32 participants who meet the inclusion criteria, including having undergone unilateral ACLR surgery within the past 8 weeks and being free of any neurological impairments or significant cardiac, pulmonary, or metabolic conditions.
+The study was conducted at Rehman Medical Institute over approximately one and a half years.
+The sample size consists of 32 participants who meet the inclusion criteria, including having undergone unilateral ACLR surgery within the past 8 weeks and being free of any neurological impairments or significant cardiac, pulmonary, or metabolic conditions.

-Participants will be randomly assigned to either the BFR-RT group using a random sampling technique.
-Randomization will be conducted by an independent member of the research team using opaque envelopes containing coded group assignments to ensure unbiased allocation.
+Participants were randomly assigned to either the BFR-RT or T-RT group using a random sampling technique.
+Randomization was conducted by an independent member of the research team using opaque envelopes containing coded group assignments to ensure unbiased allocation.

-The intervention will involve 8 weeks of biweekly unilateral leg press training on the affected limb, totaling 16 training sessions.
-Participants in both groups will also receive the standard rehabilitation program provided by the hospital.
-In the BFR-RT group, blood flow restriction will be achieved using an occlusion band placed on the most proximal portion of the affected limb.
-The physical therapist will ensure the band is not too tight, allowing one finger to pass through the band.
+The intervention involved 8 weeks of biweekly unilateral leg training on the affected limb under the instruction of a physiotherapist, totaling 16 training sessions.
+Participants in both groups received the standard rehabilitation program provided by the hospital.
+In the BFR-RT group, blood flow restriction was achieved using an occlusion band placed on the most proximal portion of the affected limb.
+The physical therapist ensured the band was not too tight, allowing one finger to pass through the band.

-Data will be collected at three time points: post-surgery (week 0-1), mid-training (week 4-5), and post-training (week 9).
-Outcomes measured include skeletal muscle hypertrophy, strength (assessed using the 10RM scaled maximal isotonic strength), range of motion (ROM) of the knee joint, pain (assessed using a pain scale), and effusion (measured by knee joint circumference).
-Adherence rates, exercise session attendance, and adverse events will also be recorded.
+Data were collected at three time points: post-surgery (week 0-1), mid-training (week 4-5), and post-training (week 9).
+Outcomes measured included skeletal muscle hypertrophy, strength (assessed using manual muscle testing), range of motion (ROM) of the knee joint, pain (assessed using a Knee Injury and Osteoarthritis Outcome Score), and effusion (measured by knee joint circumference).
+Adherence rates, exercise session attendance, and no adverse events were recorded.

 Enrollment